epicadidash/profeslers/README.md

 # Hello Everyone who is visiting this site
 ## This is a very importatnt project for all professionals(Open Source)
-### In this project we will be creating a platform which will be a all in one social media.
+### Many of the professional have to manage multiple accounts across multiple platforms for multiple purposes.This solves this by creating a single platform with all above functionalities.
+In this project we will be creating a platform which will be a all in one social media.
 Goals include
 * make the user interfacve more friendly(twitter)
 * Communities(discord)
 * Job Hiring and Opputunites(linkedn)